laurenchen0631/English-Learning/category/common_phrase.md

 	- Amounts of snow are falling down.
 - a variety of 各式各樣的 == a number of different kinds of
 	- They argued that cycling would encourage women to get involved in a variety of noble causes.
+- a drop in the bucket 微不足道/杯水車薪 = trivial = inconsequential = lilliputian = trifling = nugatory
+	- Aid to the Third World is at present little more than a drop in the bucket.
+	- You don't have to mind his donation.
+It was just a drop in the bucket.
+- all short of 未達 == to fail to reach an amount or standard that was expected or hoped for
+	- Bankers had reportedly sought a $120 billion valuation for Uber, and the $45 IPO price fell far short of that
++ well over 超過/多於 == much more than
+	- it takes a human infant well over a year to learn how to walk.
+	- Every second, 17 people watch a TED Talk, on average, and the organization’s videos have garnered well over one-billion views.
++ upwards of 至少 == over == more than == if a number, value, etc. is upwards of something, it is at least that amount or more
+	- The rescue plan is expe1cted to cost upwards of $10 billion.
+	- This melancholy man wrote upwards of twenty plays during the 1920`s alone and earned Pulitzer Prizes for three

 ## Degree
 + in part 在某種程度上 == To some extent though not entirely.